aayushman1403/Road_Navigation/README.md

-# Path-Detection
+# 🚗 Road Navigation

-path coloration has become popular in real time vehicular ad-hoc networks (VANETs).
-The main emphasis of this is to find the further ways which can be used further to improve the result of path detection algorithms.
-Noise, visibility etc. can reduce the performance or the existing path detection algorithms.path coloration has become popular in real time vehicular ad-hoc networks (VANETs).
-The main emphasis of this paper is to find the further ways which can be used further to improve the result of path detection algorithms.
-Noise, visibility etc. can reduce the performance or the existing path detection algorithms.
-The methods developed so far are working efficiently and giving good results in case when noise is not present in the images.
-But problem is that they fail or not give efficient results when there is any kind of noise or fog in the road images.
-The noise can be anything like dust, shadows, puddles, oil stains, tire skid marks, etc.
+Road navigation has gained significant attention in **real-time vehicular ad-hoc networks (VANETs)**.
+The primary focus of this project is to explore advanced techniques that can **enhance accuracy and efficiency** in existing road navigation algorithms.
+Various factors such as **noise, low visibility, and environmental conditions** can negatively impact the performance of current navigation methods.

+The methods developed so far have shown **efficient results in clear conditions**.
+However, they tend to fail or deliver **suboptimal performance** in the presence of noise or obstructions such as **fog, dust, shadows, puddles, oil stains, and tire skid marks** on the road.

+---

+## 🎯 Objectives
+✔ Improve the **reliability** of road navigation algorithms.
+✔ Develop **robust techniques** to handle noisy and obstructed road images.
+✔ Enhance **navigation accuracy** under adverse conditions such as fog and low visibility.

+---

+## ⚠ Challenges
+❌ Managing various types of **noise** affecting road images.
+❌ Ensuring **efficiency** in real-time scenarios.
+❌ Improving **detection** under poor visibility conditions.

+---

+This project aims to develop **improved algorithms** that can effectively handle these challenges and ensure **reliable road detection** even in adverse conditions.